Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 IBgard vs Heather's Tummy Tamers vs Pepogest - does the brand matter?

 All three are enteric-coated and all three are reasonable choices, but they differ in dose and delivery.
 IBgard uses 90mg of peppermint oil in triple-coated microspheres designed to release uniformly throughout the small intestine - the format used in the Cash IBSREST trial - and is the most-studied US OTC product.
 Heather's Tummy Tamers use 50% more enteric coating than industry standard and add fennel and ginger oils for additional carminative effect; small-brand pedigree without large RCTs but a long IBS-community track record.
-Nature's Way Pepogest is the cheapest mainstream enteric-coated option (typically $0.10-0.15 per softgel) at 0.2mL of peppermint oil per softgel.
+Nature's Way Pepogest is a mainstream enteric-coated option at 0.2mL of peppermint oil per softgel, around $0.23 a softgel, though NOW Foods' Peppermint Gels undercut it at about $0.12 after a 2026 price drop.
 The single most important variable is enteric coating - all three have it.
-Cost per day matters more than brand prestige once you are inside that filter.
+Cost per day matters more than brand prestige once you are inside that filter, and the studied protocols take three administrations daily, so multiply per-softgel prices by three.

 Will peppermint oil give me heartburn?